remarkablemark/nodejs-debugger/README.md

 Open `chrome://inspect/#devices` in your Chrome browser and inspect the target.

+Chrome DevTools will open in a new window and your Terminal will log `Debugger attached.`.

 When you go to `http://localhost:8080/`, the debugger will break at the breakpoint.

 See [Debugging Guide](https://nodejs.org/en/docs/guides/debugging-getting-started/) for more information.